We make sure you’re in compliance with regulations on both state and federal level.

-Atom routinely represents clients in their dealings with federal and government agencies such as Citizenship and Immigration Services, Customs and Border Patrol, US Department of Justice, the US Patent and Trademark Office, the Internal Revenue Service, the US Department of Labor, state departments of professional services, state revenue services, secretaries of state.
-Other agencies which regulate our clients also include the US Securities and Exchange Commission and the Federal Trade Commission.
+Atom Law Group routinely represents clients in their dealings with federal and government agencies, such as the U.S. Citizenship and Immigration Services (“USCIS”), Customs and Border Patrol (“CBP”), the U.S. Department of Justice, the U.S. Patent and Trademark Office (“USPTO”), the Internal Revenue Service (“IRS”), the US Department of Labor, state departments of professional services, state revenue services, and secretaries of state.
+Other regulatory agencies that our clients commonly deal with include the U.S. Securities and Exchange Commission (“SEC”) and the Federal Trade Commission (“FTC”).

 The commercial activities of many businesses are subject to government regulation on both the state and federal level.
-A few broad examples include tax matters, employment matters, attracting investment, trademark matters, hiring foreign employees.
-Companies with specialized areas of practice like medicine, dentistry, psychotherapy are more heavily regulated by state agencies.
+A few broad examples include tax matters, employment matters, attracting investment, trademark matters, and hiring foreign employees.
+Companies with specialized areas of practice, like medicine, dentistry, and psychotherapy, are more heavily regulated by state agencies.
 This means that routine compliance is necessary and audits are certainly possible.
-At times a well-intentioned business can end up violating rules and regulations of various agencies without realizing that its activities are even subject to regulation.
-Or perhaps it may be aware regulation exists, but be unaware of the extent of the regulation.
+At times, a well-intentioned business can end up violating rules and regulations of various agencies without realizing that its activities are even subject to regulation.
+Or, perhaps, it may be aware that regulation exists, but unaware of the extent of the regulation.
 Failure to comply can lead to severe penalties later on that may come in the form of costly fines or even suspension of business activities.

-While the United States is one of the greatest markets for business in the world, it is a market that is ripe with overlapping regulations.
-Atom has helped clients both become aware of inadvertent violations and expeditiously bring them into compliance.
-Atom routinely advises clients who seek guidance on relevant regulations they are subject to prior to engaging in planned activities.
-Furthermore, routinely represents clients in disputes with government agencies when accused of either false reporting or failure to comply.
+Atom Law Group has helped clients both become aware of inadvertent violations and expeditiously bring them into compliance.
+We routinely advise clients who seek guidance on relevant regulations they are subject to, prior to engaging in planned activities.
+Furthermore, we routinely represents clients in disputes with government agencies when accused of either false reporting or failure to comply.